 About SAT I

-The SAT (Scholastic Aptitude Tests and Scholastic Assessment Tests) is a standardized test for an entrance exam used by most of the US colleges and universities.
-By assessing your school grades and your SAT scores, you will be considered as a potential student for college admissions by College Board ETS (Educational Testing Service).
+SAT stands for Scholastic Aptitude Test or the Scholastic Assessment Test & was established in the year 1926 and since then it has underwent regular amendments and changes.
+SAT is a standardized test in form of an entrance exam used for admissions (in UG Programs) in most of the US colleges and universities & also for few universities in other countries.
+The fees structure is varied and is in accordance to the country specified; it varies from US$52.5 to US$101.5.
+By assessing a student's school grades and SAT scores, he/she will be considered as a potential student for college admissions by College Board ETS (Educational Testing Service).

 Your score depends on how many correct answers you solve within a limited and definite period of time.
 And for this, speed is just a factor, but so is accuracy.